rohbot/wenet/README.md

 The above image was captured on Horus 42, and downlinked via Wenet.
 The original downlinked resolution was 1920x1440, and has since been re-sized.
 The full resolution version is available here: http://rfhead.net/temp/horus_42_full.jpg

-## Ubuntu 16.04 RX
+## Usage Instructions

-* There is now a guide on how to set up a RX station using Ubuntu within the INSTALL_ubuntu file.
-This receive approach does not require GNURadio.
+Refer to the [wiki](https://github.com/projecthorus/wenet/wiki) pages for installation/usage instructions.

-## WARNING: The below information is outdated (I'll update it eventually...).
+# WARNING: The below information is outdated (I'll update it eventually...).
 Use the above installation guide.

 ## Dependencies
 * Python (2.7, though 3 might work with some small mods)